domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 - Tests should always clean up after themselves, through before actions, etc.
 - Be aware of both planned and unplanned dependencies
-- Make sure transactional fixtures are disabled in rails
+- **Make sure transactional fixtures are disabled in rails**

 ---?code=code/trans_fix.rb&lang=ruby

+Try not to do this

 ---